 Iceland is known throughout the world for its sweeping natural sceneries, rich culture, talented artists and excelling sports teams.
 Or, at the very least, that's what the people of Iceland would like to believe.
-Here is a list of 10 reasons why Icelanders are proud of their country―read on and see if you agree!
+Here is a list of 10 reasons why Icelanders are proud of their country, read on and see if you agree!

 Be it the robotics of Japan, the FIFA titles of Brazil, the education system of Denmark or the Eiffel Tower of France, every nation in the world has something to be collectively proud of.

-When it comes to Iceland, however, you might find that the natives are exceptionally boastful of their listed feats, giving how incredibly few people actually live here.
+When it comes to Iceland, however, you might find that the natives are exceptionally boastful of their listed feats, given how incredibly few people actually live here.
 When a nation is this small, the people feel such a connection with their countrymen that you'd think the feats were their own; belonging to everyone instead of the few.

-Of course, being mentioned on the Late Show makes everyone in Iceland collectively gleeful
+Of course, being mentioned on the Late Show makes everyone in Iceland collectively gleeful.

 Whether or not you are planning to travel to Iceland, you might be interested in finding out just which of these feats, things and events the locals take most pride in.
 At the very least, coming to Iceland with that kind of knowledge will instantly win you a few local friendships!